mochi-s-v/distributed-order-processing-platform-backend/README.md

 Here is what I'm building next to take this platform to production level:

-* **Stripe Webhooks:** Implement webhook based payment confirmation and event handling for a more reliable checkout workflow which will trigger the stock shrinker and notification service.
 * **Apache Kafka:** Asynchronous event broker to offload heavy processing (like sending confirmation emails) to background workers.
 * **Keycloak OAuth2:** Centralized IAM replacing custom filters with industry-standard Single Sign-On (SSO) and token validation.
 * **Saga Orchestration:** Distributed transaction engine that auto-rolls back changes across services if a checkout step fails.